hwalters361/Grafana-Multicloud-Datasource-Plugin/README.md

 Explicitly create a webpack config somewhere in your code, similar to `webpack.config.js` that exists in this repository <a src="webpack.config.js">Here</a>.

 Navigate to the scripts section of `package.json`.
 Under `build` and `dev` scripts, change the `webpack` commands to reference your new config file <a src="https://github.com/hwalters361/Grafana-Multicloud-Datasource-Plugin/commit/a213cfd024faaa90ae2df99f634f1d3cdb026657"> Like here</a>.

 These are the two most frequently occuring errors we have experienced.
 Hopefully, this same formula can apply to other package dependency errors you will run into in the future (if a module isn't found, change the scripting commands to directly reference it, deleting node modules and package-lock and rebuilding).

-### Issues when running `mage -v`
+### Issues when running `docker compose up`

+> error: ✗ app provisioning error: plugin not installed: "test-org-app"

+This error can occur if you try to run the plugin without building the backend first.

+Install <a src="https://magefile.org/">mage</a> on your system.

+Run `mage -v` to build the backend.

+Then try running `docker-compose up` again.

 # Grafana data source plugin template